bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 sure was a lot of background needed)!

-This post is the culmination of many different rabbit holes (many much deeper than I needed to go) where I'm going to try to explain HMC in simple and intuitive terms to a satisfactory degree (that's the tag line of this blog after all).
-I'm going to begin by briefly motivating the topic by reviewing MCMC and the Metroplis Hastings algorithm then move on to explaining Hamiltonian dynamics (i.e., the "advanced physics"), and finally discuss the HMC algorithm along with some toy experiments I put together.
-Most of the material is based on [1] and [2], which I've found area great sources for their respective areas.
+This post is the culmination of many different rabbit holes (many much deeper than I needed to go) where I'm going to attempt to explain HMC in simple and intuitive terms to a satisfactory degree (that's the tag line of this blog after all).
+I'm going to begin by briefly motivating the topic by reviewing MCMC and the Metropolis-Hastings algorithm then move on to explaining Hamiltonian dynamics (i.e., the "advanced physics"), and finally discuss the HMC algorithm along with some toy experiments I put together.
+Most of the material is based on [1] and [2], which I've found to be great sources for their respective areas.